jalexiscv/MUI-Panel/README.md

 Class: MUI.Panel {#MUI-Panel}
 =============================

-Creates a column.
-Columns should be created from left to right.
+Create a panel.
+Panels go one on top of another in columns.
+Create your columns first and then add your panels.
+Panels should be created from top to bottom, left to right.

 ### Syntax:
 	var myPanel = new MUI.Panel(options);